 * Significant at 10%; ** Significant at 5%; *** Significant at 1%

 The media studies literature suggests that there are differences between national and local news coverage of public policy issues (Lawlor 2015).
 Do we see this with Canadian news coverage of doctor-assisted death?
 While our selection of newspapers is relatively small, it does include both national and local news coverage, which permits us to make tentative observations about differences in coverage.
 Interestingly, the breakdown of media coverage by newspapers in Figure 3 shows that the two national newspapers largely drove the increase of legal frames seen during the Carter period.
 In comparison, the Toronto Star’s coverage had nearly the same mean number of legal and political frames, while the Winnipeg Free Press’s coverage actually had a larger number of political frames during this period.
-The latter’s coverage also employed medical frames far less than the other three papers in their coverage of doctor-assisted dying.
+[Discuss Gazette] The latter’s coverage also employed medical frames far less than the other three papers in their coverage of doctor-assisted dying.
 Altogether, this suggests that local media coverage did frame doctor-assisted dying differently than national coverage and in particular was more likely to use political framing.

 [Insert Figure 3 approximately here.]